luvalajr98/alx-low_level_programming/README.md

 	Declaring of Arrays

-		A user declares an array byu stating the number of elements required tied tot he data type.
+		A user declares an array by stating the number of elements required tied tot he data type.

 			eg: dataType arrayName [arraySize];
 				double balance [10];